03navi/budgetbuddy/README.md

-# BudgeBuddy
+# BudgetBuddy
-$ BudgetBuddy is a personal finance management tool which can be used for effective tracking and managing budget.
+BudgetBuddy is a personal finance management tool which can be used for effective tracking and managing budget.
 Tech Stack used: HTML, CSS, JS, GITHUB COPILOT.